-Patients assigned to the Standard of Care Group will receive standard of care PD-1 inhibitor or docetaxel according to best practice of the treating trial center.
+Patients assigned to the Standard of Care Group will receive standard of care immune checkpoint inhibitor or docetaxel according to best practice of the treating trial center.
 Patients might benefit from receiving comprehensive follow up exams every 6 weeks that include some testing not typically included in standard of care at no cost to the patient.

 In addition, all study participants contribute to future patients by providing additional information and data used to assess the efficacy of TTFields.